Why Are Rookie Cards Worth More Than Others?

 There’s Usually Less Supply Of A Rookie Card

-A rookie card is released at the start of their career, when they’re normally largely unknown or unproven in the sport – although these days hot prospects usually come with a lot of hype when they’re drafted or promoted to the senior team (depending on what sport), so they have no shortage of rookie cards.
+Although, these days hot prospects usually come with a lot of hype when they’re drafted or promoted to the senior team, so they have no shortage of rookie cards.

-So think about it, Michael Jordan, Lionel Messi, Tom Brady for example… but before anyone knew what they’d achieve in their respective sports.
+Think about it, Michael Jordan, Lionel Messi, Tom Brady for example… but before anyone knew what they’d achieve in their respective sports.
 They weren’t the global stars that they are today, so their rookie cards wouldn’t have been in such high demand like they would be now.

-That means, at the time of release, there likely wasn’t a huge supply.
 Then you have to also consider how little there must be in complete mint condition, to achieve a grading of 10, after all those years of them turning into some of the greatest to play the sport.

 Again, as I mentioned earlier, value comes from the amount of supply and the amount of demand for that limited supply.
 The scarcity is created from the card being less produced because it’s not a hugely popular player at the time of release.